XanaduAI/QHack2023/README.md

 2. Create an issue in this repository following this [template](https://github.com/XanaduAI/QHack2023/issues/4).

-3. If you are applying for a power up and therefore, it is not yet the final project, indicate this by adding the `PowerUp` label.
+3. If you are applying for a power-up, indicate this by adding the `PowerUp` label to the issue you created in step 2.

 4. If, on the other hand, it is the final project, you must add the `Done` label.
 Do not make the modification on the `PowerUp` issue, create a new issue for that.